Differentiable Tree Search Network: Experiments

-\textbf{Procgen:} We evaluate the performance of DTS and the baselines on all the games in Procgen suite, comparing their performance in terms of Z-score and head-to-head wins.
-We also report the mean scores across 1000 episodes obtained by these methods in Table~\ref{table:results-procgen}.
-We use model-free Q-network as baseline to compute a normalised score\footnote{We introduce this normalised score as the baseline normalised score used in prior works~\cite{badia2020agent57,kaiser2019model,mittal2023expose} is problematic in our experiment, as described in Section~\ref{appendix-bns-issue}}, $\text{Z-score} = (\mu_\pi - \mu_B)/\sigma_B$, where $\mu_\pi \text{ and } \mu_B$ represent the mean scores obtained by the agent policy and the baseline policy respectively and $\sigma_B$ represents the standard deviation of the scores obtained by the baseline policy.
-We observe that DTS reports a superior mean Normalise Score, averaged across the 16 Procgen games.
-This difference was particularly noticeable in games such as climber, coinrun, jumper, and ninja, which necessitate the planning of long-term action consequences, highlighting the role of the stronger inductive bias employed by DTS.
-In Procgen, online search strategy with a separately learnt world model lags behind both TreeQN and DTS, highlighting that for complex environments, joint optimisation enables learning a robust world model.
-In head-to-head comparison listed in Table~\ref{table:results-procgen-1v1}, DTS won in 13 games against the Model-free Q-network, 14 games against online search, and 13 games against TreeQN.
+We evaluate the performance of D-TSN and the baselines on all the games in the Procgen suite, comparing their performance in terms of mean Z-score and head-to-head wins.
+We also report the mean scores across 1000 episodes obtained by these methods in \cref{table_scores_on_procgen}.
+As Procgen games have different scales, we use model-free Q-network as baseline to compute a normalized score\footnote{We use Z-score because the baseline normalized score used in prior works~\cite{badia2020agent57,kaiser2019model,mittal2023expose} is problematic in our experiments, as described in \cref{appendix_experiments_bns_issue}.}, $\text{Z-score} = (\mu_\pi - \mu_B)/\sigma_B$, where $\mu_\pi \text{ and } \mu_B$ represent the mean scores obtained by the agent policy and the baseline policy respectively and $\sigma_B$ represents the standard deviation of the scores obtained by the baseline policy.